jbethancourt/aws-serverless-microservices/README.md

 ![Create function](./images/create-lambda-role-1.jpg)

-6. create a new inline policy for the new role.
+6. Create a new inline policy for the new role.
 Click "Create inline policy"

 ![Create function](./images/create-inline-policy-lambda-role.jpg)